nickbaxter18/CodexHUB/SECURITY.md

 ### Secret Scanning Playbook

 Use `scripts/scan-secrets.sh [output_dir] [extra gitleaks args...]` to run ad-hoc scans.
-The script automatically selects a local gitleaks binary when available or falls back to the official Docker image.
+The helper walks the entire Git history (`--log-opts="--all"`) and emits SARIF/JSON so alerts can be uploaded to GitHub Security.
 Provide `--redact` for reports that omit secret contents when sharing outside the security team.

-When the scheduled GitHub Actions job detects a leak, rotate the affected credential immediately, purge it from git history if necessary (e.g., via `git filter-repo`), and replace the usage with environment variables or your chosen secret manager before closing the alert.
+Remediation workflow:

+1. Immediately rotate the credential in the upstream system (cloud provider, SaaS integration, etc.).
+2. Purge exposed values from Git history using `git filter-repo` or `git filter-branch` and force-push to invalidate cached clones.
+The `scripts/scan-secrets.sh` output lists file paths and commits to target.
+3. Replace secrets with environment variables or managed secret stores.
+Update `.env.example` and related documentation to reflect the new variable name.
+4. Record the incident in `results/security/remediation-log.md` (create if absent) with date, credential name, remediation owner, and follow-up tasks.
+5. Re-run `scripts/run-quality-gates.sh pre-push` to ensure the leak has been eliminated before merging.